 1.1.4 Assumptions

 Throughout this project there will be assumptions made to focus the team’s efforts into the necessary areas for our project.
-It is assumed that the payload will have a maximum mass of 12 tons on Earth and 2 tons on the Moon.
+It is assumed that the payload will have a maximum mass of 1.4 metric tons on Earth and 8.4 metric tons on the Moon.
 It is assumed the device or system will be built with loose tolerances.
 Additionally, it is assumed it shall survive the lunar night, but there is no requirement for it to transport loads during that time.
 It is assumed that the landing site will be close to the designated habitat area, and the device will only be required to transport loads up to 1 kilometer (km).
 It is assumed the device will be able to withstand temperatures ranging between 140 K (~133.1℃) and 400 K (~126.8℃).
 It is also assumed that the materials purchased will be budget-friendly and that would be substituted when needed in a space mission application.
+The habitation area is expected to be a generally flat ground area with pothole-like craters being the exception.
+Dust mitigation is assumed to be a necessary future work design component which is beyond the scope of our project.
+Automation systems will also fall into this category.

 1.1.5 Stakeholders

-Our main stakeholder would be congress as they would need a demand for this device and with the funding from the government, we would be able to develop it.
-Dr. McConomy would act as a stakeholder as he has contributed time and effort in ensuring that the team possesses the necessary skills to communicate and collaborate with other stakeholders, our team, and project advisors.
+Our main stakeholder would be NASA as their organization is sponsoring the device creation, specifically, our liaisons Arthur Werkheiser and Michael Zanetti.
+Dr. McConomy would act as a stakeholder as he has contributed time and effort to ensuring that the team possesses the necessary skills to communicate and collaborate with other stakeholders, our team, and project advisors.
 Also, Dr. Oates would be our faculty advisor and act as a point of contact for project advice and guidance.

 Customer Needs